abdullahalamodi/productionUsecase/articles/Mastering Loading States in Flutter with Riverpod.md

-# Mastering Loading States in Flutter with Riverpod: A Complete Guide to the 3 Essential Loading Patterns
+# Mastering Loading States in Flutter with Riverpod: A Complete Guide to the 3 Essential Loading types

 Loading states are crucial for creating smooth user experiences in Flutter apps.
 Users need to know when something is happening, whether it's fetching data, submitting a form, or updating content.
 With Riverpod, we can implement loading states elegantly and efficiently.

-In this comprehensive guide, we'll explore **three distinct loading patterns** that cover every scenario you'll encounter in your Flutter apps.
+In this comprehensive guide, we'll explore **three distinct loading types** that cover every scenario you'll encounter in your Flutter apps.
 Each pattern serves a specific purpose and requires a different implementation approach.

 ## 🎯 The Three Types of Loading States